Django on Google App Engine: Templates and static files

 Final notes: To learn more about how to serve static files on App Engine, have a look at the official documentation on how to configure an app.
 Django templates are very powerful—this tutorial has only shown you the absolute basics.
 Visit the Django template documentation to get the full story.

-3 Responses to “Django on Google App Engine: Templates and static files”
+11 thoughts on “Django on Google App Engine: Templates and static files